pi-radio/ofdm-ip-cores/ssr_FFT/README.md

 4. After project creation is completed, add the sysgenssrfft folder to the Repositories of the project from the project settings.

+### Scaling

+The system generator FFT core provides the output as 26-bit I and 26-bit Q samples.
+For implementations that require 16 bit I and Q, there is a scaling switch available.
+In that case, the output width should be 32 * 4 = 128 bits.
+In case the scaling switch is set to
+0, the full scale I and Q samples are provided at the output of the ssr_FFT core, thus the output width should be set to (32 + 32) * 4 = 256 bits.

 ### Limitations

 Due to a limitation of the system generated FFT core, the TVALID input to the ssrFFT core must be asserted every time for